ThePetriGroup/Petri/PROTOCOL.md

   if the need appears (*???*).
 To prevent innecessary data flow, data should be transmitted only for cells within the FOV of the player.

   The "data part" of the message consists of a sequence of records, where each record consists of an int and four floats.
 The int contains the cell ID the information is about, the floats are the position `x`, `y`, and the movement deltas `dx`, `dy` (in units per second); they are included in the order they are told about here.
+- `S` – *Speed/Status* (binary; server → client): This informs of the client
+  about its current status in the game.
+Sent once the client joins the game, and when the status changes.

+  The message contents consist of a one-byte status, and additional values (depending on that).

+  **Client statuses**

+  - `n` – *New*: The client has freshly spawned.
+There are additional data, two floats, one containing the client's new mass, and another with its maximum speed (in units per second).
+  - `g` – *Grown (or shrinked)*: The client's mass changed.
+The additional data are the same as for `n`.
+  - `d` – *Dead*: The client was eaten.
+There is *no* additional datum.
 - `E` – *Error* (text; server → client): Informs the client of an error, such as an invalid nick-name.